pthieenlong/mangareader-cms/src/docs/CODE_RULES.md

 ### 8. CSS / UI

+* Use **Ant Design** components for UI elements.
-* Use TailwindCSS where applicable.
+* Use **SCSS** for custom styling.
+* Component-specific styles should be placed in `ComponentName.scss` next to the component file.
-* Reusable styles should be placed in `/styles`.
+* Global styles and variables should be placed in `/assets`.
+* SCSS variables are available globally via `variables.scss`.
+* Prefer Ant Design components over custom implementations when possible.

 ### 9. Clean Code